anthonyspiteri/terraform/project_otosukeru/README.md

 ## Requirements

 1. Download [Terraform](https://releases.hashicorp.com/terraform/0.11.7/) (tested version 0.11.7 - 0.12.x will not work) binary to your workstation.
+Ensure it's set in [system environmental variables](https://learn.hashicorp.com/terraform/getting-started/install.html)
 2. Terraform vSphere Provider
-3. Pre configured Windows or Linux Template accessible from vCenter
+3. Pre configured Windows (2019 Server Core Preferred ) or Linux (Ubuntu 18.04 LTS Preferred) Template accessible from vCenter
+4. For Linux Template, Firewall must be enabled otherwise Terraform deployment will fail
-4. Gather the VMware credentials required to communicate to vCenter
+5. Gather the VMware credentials required to communicate to vCenter
-5. Update the variable values in the 'terraform.tfvars' file.
+6. Update the variable values in the 'terraform.tfvars' file under proxy_windows and proxy_linux.
-6. Update path in 'pre.bat' and 'post.bat'
+7. Update path in 'pre.bat' and 'post.bat

+* Veeam Backup & Replication 9.5 Update 4b verified
+* Veeam Backup & Replication v10 readiness
+* Should be run from VBR Server to ensure Console Versions are compatible
+* Require Execution Policy set to Bypass - Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

-#### Version 0.4
+#### Version 0.9
 > 0.2 - First pre release for testing

-> 0.4 - Added support for Linux Server to be added and removed to VBR Inventory in preperation for v10 Proxy PowerShell Added Error Checking on VBR Connection that will exist if not sucessfull on conneciton
+> 0.4 - Added support for Linux Server to be added and removed to VBR Inventory in preperation for v10 Proxy PowerShell
+      - Added Error Checking on VBR Connection that will exist if not sucessfull on conneciton

+> 0.9 - Added support for Ubuntu or CentOS (Ubuntu default now in variable examples)
+      - Added remote-exec Terraform entry to add port 2500 to Linux FW in readiness for v10
+      - Added error checking for VBR connectivity, Job VM Count and Terraform deployment issues
+      - Added experimental support for -SetProxyCount parameter

 ## Getting Started